 The analysis is performed on a semen sample collected through masturbation.
 On the other hand, a testicular biopsy is performed in males who have serious illnesses.
 This sample collection is done in an extremely private setting.
 If collected at home, the sample must be kept at body temperature and transported to the laboratory within 60 minutes of collection.

 The fertility laboratory assesses the sample for the following,

-- Morphology – The sample is considered normal if more than 50% sperm have a normal appearance.
+Morphology – The sample is considered normal if more than 50% of sperm have a normal appearance.

-- Movement/Sperm Motility Test – More than 50% sperm moving normally after an hour of collection indicates a normal sample.
-Highly motile sperm are essential for the process of fertilization.
+Movement/Sperm Motility Test – More than 50% of sperm moving normally after an hour of the collection indicates a normal sample.
+Highly motile sperm is essential for the process of fertilization.